AdaCore/learn/intro_to_ada.rst

    ``begin``.
 This constitutes a declarative region.
 In Ada, you can only declare objects, types, and anything that is considered a declaration, in a declarative region.
-Trying to declare a variable inline in the middle of your statements will result in a compile error.
+Trying to declare a variable inline in the middle of your statements will result in a compilation error.
 More on that later.

--  The bare loop statement is introduced by the keyword ``loop`` on its own, and, like every kind of loop statement, terminated by the combination of keywords ``end loop``.
+-  The bare loop statement is introduced by the keyword ``loop`` on its own and, like every kind of loop statement, terminated by the combination of keywords ``end loop``.
 On its own, it is an infinite loop.
 You can break out of it with an ``exit`` statement.

 -  The operator for assignment is ``:=``, and the one for equality is ``=``.
-There is no way to confuse them, because as previously said, in Ada, statements and expressions are distincts, and expressions are not valid statements.
+There is no way to confuse them, because as previously said, in Ada, statements and expressions are distinct, and expressions are not valid statements.

 While loops